haskell/hackage-server/README.md

 To try it out:

-1. Add a user to the mirrorers group by navigating to http://localhost:8080/packages/mirrorers/
+1. Add a user to the mirrorers group via http://localhost:8080/packages/mirrorers/
 1. Create a config file that contains the local and remote server.
 Assuming you are cloning the packages on